ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/data/README.md

 # Data

-This folder consists of data used in model development.
-It will be updated during development as required.
+This folder contains data used in model development.

 ## unlabelled-skyspark-data